f4exb/dsdcc/Readme.md

 <h1>Possible copyright issues with mbelib</h1>

-While DSDplus is intended to be patent-free, `mbelib` that it uses describes functions that may be covered by one or more U.S. patents owned by DVSI Inc. The source code itself should not be infringing as it merely describes possible methods of implementation.
+While DSDcc is intended to be patent-free, `mbelib` that it uses describes functions that may be covered by one or more U.S. patents owned by DVSI Inc. The source code itself should not be infringing as it merely describes possible methods of implementation.
 Compiling or using `mbelib` may infringe on patents rights in your jurisdiction and/or require licensing.
 It is unknown if DVSI will sell licenses for software that uses `mbelib`.

 If you are not comfortable with this just do not compile or use this software.

 <h1>Supported formats</h1>

-These are only a subset of the ones covered by the original DSD project so in that respect DSDplus is rather DSDminus :-).
+These are only a subset of the ones covered by the original DSD project so in that respect DSDcc is rather DSDminus :-).
 Migration from original DSD is not easy and will be done little by little and also depends on the test material available.
 For now we have:

   - DMR/MOTOTRBO: European two slot TDMA standard.
 MOTOTRBO is a popular implementation of this standard.
   - D-Star: developed and promoted by Icom for Amateur Radio customers.